akshayrdeodhar/CoqZIter/report.md

     - Lay the foundation for a Coq library of results about bounds and transformations.
     - Extracting results repeatedly used in Coq proofs as independent Lemmas.
     - Document proof and tactic usage patterns that commonly occur in proofs of the above two kinds.

+##z

+The rewrite rules that we set out to prove will give significant performance improvements in standard CPU-based loop nests.
+In a sense, they are analogous to strength reduction, or induction variable elimination.
+The rules that we select are different from these optimizations due to the following factors-

+1. Unlike strength reduction, which merely reduces expensive arithmetic operations in a loop nest, these are built to be applied in a reconfigurable scalar datapath with a limited number of stages, with some operations being _unavailable_.
+In some cases, such transformations are necessary for a buffer to _fit_ within a given number of memory units, while in others, they eliminate operations which are incomputable on the hardware.

+2. Because the workloads being compiled have long runtimes, this is a situation where a longer compile time can be traded off for better performance at runtime.[^1]

+[^1]: Note that Coq itself _does not execute_ at compile time.
+The compile time overhead is due to the fact that the compiler will carry out a dataflow-style bounds analysis pass for establishing the intervals within which values of variables lie, and carry out multiple precondition checks before replacing an arithmetic expression with another (cheaper) expression.

+3. These rules are primarily concerned with _iterators_, _intervals_, and the _division_ and _modulo_ arithmetic operations.

 # Solution Overview